 In the Estimate Costs process, the cost of each project activity is estimated.
-An interesting thing about this process is that it also uses the same three tools used in the Estimate Activity Duration process.
+An interesting point about this process is that it uses the same three tools used in the Estimate Activity Duration process.

-In the estimate activity duration process, you were determining the time taken by each activity and now, in estimating costs process, you have to calculate the total cost of the project.
+In the estimate activity duration process you were determining the time taken by each activity.
+Now, in estimate costs process, you will calculate the total cost of the project.

-In this process, the cost of each activity is determined, which includes the cost of human hours, the cost of equipment, and the cost of materials used.
-It also includes the contingency cost that is the cost to cover the identified risks.
+In estimate cost process, the cost of each activity is determined, including the cost of human hours, the cost of equipment, and the cost of materials used as well as the contingency cost (i.e. the cost to cover the identified risks).